 This means that the news client cannot reach the server.

-First check whether the server address in the server settings is correct.
+First, check whether the server address in the server settings is correct.
 You may need to delete the server and create a new one.

-If this does not help, the problem is probably not due to the settings of the news client.
+If this does not help, the problem is probably not due to the settings of the newsreader.
 Perhaps there is software that is blocking the connection, such as anti-virus software or a firewall.
 Temporarily deactivate this software and try to establish a connection once more.
 Also check for a possible firewall in your router or modem.

 Perhaps the DNS server of your Internet provider is temporarily not working correctly.
 Check whether the DNS server settings on your computer are correct and match the details of your Internet provider.
 In order to correct the DNS problem, you can enter the IP-address of the server in the server address line.
-See the Service Status for the correct IP-address.
+See the Service Status for the correct IP address.

-NOTE: The IP-address of a server can change over the course of time.
+NOTE: The IP address of a server can change over the course of time.
 This can potentially cause you to experience problems.